Nimdy/detect-FPS-hackers/README.md

 I believe if you ever want to stand a chance in defeating cheaters that are using ML/AI, you need to fight back with ML/AI detection methods.

+Again, my experience with ML is with only using anomaly detection models.

+If you want to better understand my mindset and why I think this would work, take a look at https://www.elastic.co/guide/en/machine-learning/current/anomaly-examples.html

+I know there is all types of ML/AI uses and the majority of them our side of my experience but I am always willing to learn more from experts and fellow nerds.

 Happy gaming,